Skip to Main Content

 Has been discharged from a Maryland psychiatric hospital within the last 3 months.

 Maryland’s Public Behavioral Health System remains a consumer-focused, recovery-oriented system of care.
 Both at the policy and program level, consumers and families play an essential role in defining Maryland’s Public Behavioral Health System (PBHS).
 Consumers and families are assisted and encouraged to become advocates in their recovery and in mental health systems transformation.
 In collaboration with many mental health advocacy and support organizations, and through the leadership and guidance of BHA’s Office of Consumer Affairs, many exciting consumer-run programs and initiatives are developing and expanding, such as peer-support groups and self-directed care projects.
-The Office of Consumer Affairs Advisory Council, which meets monthly, provides valuable input to furthering system’s change to improve access and the quality of services.
-Anyone that wishes to learn more about these programs and/or become an active “change agent” in Maryland’s PBHS, please contact BHA’s Office of Consumer Affairs at 410-402-8447.
+Anyone that wishes to learn more about these programs and/ortraining programs that offer CEUs which can be applied towards an individual's Certified Peer Recovery Specialist credential should contact BHA’s Office of Consumer Affairs at 410-402-8447.

 The Behavioral Health Administration values consumer choice.
 Consumers’ wishes and needs drive the referral process in obtaining a provider of service.
 The consumer’s preference and consumer’s needs are carefully balanced in selecting a provider within the PBHS.